dapr/python-sdk/README.md

 ## Code of Conduct

-This project has adopted the [Microsoft Open Source Code of conduct](https://opensource.microsoft.com/codeofconduct/).
+This project follows the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.